gdp1807/CZPlayer/readme.md

   `python3 play.py path_to_your_home_directory/Songs/playlist.txt path_to_your_home_directory/Songs/`
   ```
 The example song will be played.
 After performing the above, you will be able to listen
-to your plalist by simply writing,
+to your playlist by simply writing,
 ```
 `python3 play.py`
 ```